explosion/spacy-course/chapters/en/slides/chapter1_02_statistical-models.md

 Notes: Let's take a look at the model's predictions.
 In this example, we're using spaCy to predict part-of-speech tags, the word types in context.

-First, we load the small English model and receive an nlp object.
+First, we load the small English model and receive an `nlp` object.

 Next, we're processing the text "She ate the pizza".

-For each token in the Doc, we can print the text and the "pos underscore" attribute, the predicted part-of-speech tag.
+For each token in the doc, we can print the text and the `.pos_` attribute, the predicted part-of-speech tag.

 In spaCy, attributes that return strings usually end with an underscore – attributes without the underscore return an ID.